-WildAid and other international wildlife conservation organizations are calling on Bonhams to immediately withdraw all 21 pieces of rhino horn from its November auction in Hong Kong and to permanently ban all future sales of rhino horn.
+WildAid and other international wildlife conservation organizations are calling on Bonhams to immediately withdraw all 21 pieces of rhino horn from its November auction in Hong Kong SAR and to permanently ban all future sales of rhino horn.
 With poaching at unsustainable levels, even a small uptick in demand for antique rhino products would push rhinos closer to extinction.

 “By continuing to sell rhino horn carvings, whether genuine antiques or not, Bonhams is contributing to the demand for rhino horn in East Asia and, therefore, to the mass slaughter of rhinos,” said WildAid CEO Peter Knights.
 “Bonhams has the opportunity to join the global community and protect rhinos by prohibiting rhino horn and rhino carvings from all future auctions.”

 A letter with over 30 signatures from conservation organizations was sent to Bonhams Global CEO Matthew Girling, calling on Bonhams auctioneers to permanently stop selling rhino horn.
 Bonhams did not respond to a request for a meeting with WildAid.

 The letter makes clear that Bonhams should permanently refuse to sell rhino horn since its parent company, Epiris, states on its website the belief that “careful management of Environmental, Social and Governance (“ESG”) issues is not only good business practice but also an essential part of delivering strong and sustainable returns for investors.”
 One of its specific commitments is “reduction in the consumption of raw materials, especially virgin materials or materials likely to result in loss or harm of protected habitats and/or endangered species.”

 Wildaid has also circulated a petition calling on Bonhams to permanently take rhino horn off the auction block.